 Do not use all caps for headings or subheadings.

-For guidance on general matters of style, please consult the The Chicago Manual of Style, 16th Edition.
-For specifically Christian questions of style, see Robert Hudson’s The Christian Writer’s Style Guide (available by request from the editors).
+For guidance on general matters of style, please consult the latest edition of The Chicago Manual of Style (link here) and their Quick Citation Guide (link here).
+For specifically Christian questions of style, see Robert Hudson’s The Christian Writer’s Style Guide (link here).

-2. Minimum length of article: 1,200 words (two Journal pages).
-Note: One full journal page, without graphics or titles, etc., consists of approximately 850 words.
+Minimum length of article: 3,000 words (approximately five journal pages), if your article is shorter than this, please contact us.
+Note: One full journal page, without graphics or titles, etc., consists of approximately 600 words.

 Responsibilities of IJFM Staff